azine/geoblocking-bundle/README.md

     login_route:          			fos_user_security_login 					# route name to the login-form (only relevant if block_anonymouse_users_only is set to true)
     lookup_adapter:       			azine_geo_blocking.default.lookup.adapter	# id of the lookup-adapter you would like to use (e.g. azine_geo_blocking.maxmind.lookup.adapter)
     allow_private_ips:    			true										# true | false : also applie the rules to private IPs e.g. 127.0.0.1 or 192.168.xxx.yyy etc.

+	# you can white-list ips so search-crawlers etc. can access you site
+	# default is empty, but you can specify an arry of ip addresses or regex-pattern
+	# also see https://support.google.com/webmasters/answer/80553 on how to check googleBots
+	# and maybe this page http://myip.ms/info/bots/Google_Bing_Yahoo_Facebook_etc_Bot_IP_Addresses.html
+    ip_whitelist:       			[]										    # List of IPs you would like to allow.
+E.g. Search engine crawlers
+    logBlockedRequests:   			false									    # true | false : Log a message for blocked request.

 	# routes to applie the blocking rules to
     # only either whitelist or blacklist can contain values, if you configure both, the blacklist will be ignored.